SWI-Prolog/contrib-protobufs/protobufs_overview.md

 compile and build  this  interpreter   into  your  application  program.
 Depending on the platform, the underlying runtime support is provided by a Google supplied library that is also bound into your program.

+## Processing protobufs with Prolog {#protobufs-processing-with-prolog}

+There are two ways you can use protobufs in Prolog: with a compiled ".proto" file and protobuf_parse_from_codes/3 and protobuf_serialize_to_codes/3; or with a lower-level interface protobuf_message/2, which allows you to define your own domain-specific language for parsing and serliazing protobufs.

 ## protoc {#protobufs-protoc}